beartype/beartype/README.rst

 <pytest_>`__, and supports `all Python 3.x releases still in active development
 <Python status_>`__.

+    We even have a `roadmap forward to our first major version release
+    <beartype 1.0.0_>`__: **beartype 1.0.0,** expected to be published by late
+    2021.
+Join the detailed but enticing conversation and be a part of the spiciest runtime type-checking scene that `goes up to eleven`_!

 .. # ------------------( TABLE OF CONTENTS                  )------------------
 .. # Blank line.
 By default, Docutils appears to only separate the subsequent
 .. # table of contents heading from the prior paragraph by less than a single